Our latest video on Sophos Techvids outlines best practices for configuring your threat protection policy for Intercept X in Sophos Central.

 Access to your dashboard is the most important safety system you have, so don’t let it fall into the wrong hands.

-These settings are going to look different for the Endpoint policy than the Server policy.
+Now, these settings are going to look different for the Endpoint policy than the Server policy.
 For the most part, the settings are identical, but the placement of settings is a little different.
 We’ll go through the endpoint policy first, then cover the differences in the server policy.

 Now there's more to the policy like Scheduled system scans, device isolation, and exclusions, but we'll talk about those in a minute.